blacklightpy/vaultofknowledge/Family Trees.md

 I've been wondering about what data structure a family tree would be best represented in, and how large it will be for a few generations.
-After a while of thinking, I think I've arrived at a general formula.
+After a while of thinking, I think I've arrived at some conclusions.
 ## Premise
 These are the generations (except great-great-grandparents) up to which I'm interested in calculating.
 Most likely I won't be able to complete all the data, but at least I can try.